silverstripe/cwp/docs/en/01_Working_with_projects/14_Using_the_Watea_theme.md

 composer require cwp/watea-theme
 ```

-This will also install the `cwp/starter-theme` dependency, which is the foundation for this subtheme.
+This will also install the `cwp/starter-theme` dependency, which is the foundation for this theme, and the

-The installation of `cwp/agency-extensions` is suggested as it provides additional functionality to the CMS for
+`cwp/agency-extensions` module which provides additional functionality to the CMS for agency-style SilverStripe
-agency-style SilverStripe websites.
+websites.

 ## Getting started